octo-technology/OpenTezos/docs/explorer/available-tezos-indexers.md

 TzStats was the first Tezos Analytics Explorer, extending the functionality of traditional block explorers with comprehensive data analytics.
-It is the now the most complete and intuitive Tezos blockchain explorer.
+It is now the most complete and intuitive Tezos blockchain explorer.

 ![](../../static/img/explorer/screenshot_TzStats_explorer.png)
 <small className="figure">FIGURE 1: TzStats Explorer</small>